Welcome to the place where I weave song, story & community to explore our sense of belonging & connection.

 Meet

-Nestled in the north-east Victorian hills of Dhudhuroa/Waywurru Country, Candice McLeod is a compelling folk songwriter whose storytelling confronts both beauty and breaking with unguarded grace.
+Nestled in the north-east Victorian hills of Dhudhuroa-Waywurru Country, Candice McLeod is a compelling folk songwriter whose music confronts both beauty and breaking with unguarded grace.

 Community Reflections